-Only an appointed USAMRAA Grants Officer may obligate the government to the expenditure of funds.
+Only an appointed USAMRAA Grants Officer may obligate the government to the expenditure of funds to an extramural organization.
 No commitment on the part of the government should be inferred from discussions with any other individual.
-The award document signed by the Grants Officer is the official authorizing document.
+The award document signed by the Grants Officer is the official authorizing document (i.e., assistance agreement).